 “Mm.
 You’re sure you’re Irish?”

 She laughed at her own joke and then coughed on her own laugh.
 Her roommate rolled her eyes and muttered something under her breath.
 Betty didn’t pay her any mind.

-Working at a nursing home, death is a constant looming bird crowing its arrival every morning.
-It’s not a secret I and the nurses keep to ourselves - we can all see it out there on the eaves.
+Death is a big looming bird at a nursing home.
+It’s not a secret I and the nurses keep to ourselves; we can all see it out there on the eaves.
 So-and-so didn’t sleep much last night.
-It’s a whisper in the hall, a flickering light over the pool table.
 We’re just waiting for his son to call.
-It’s what we’re here for, so there’s no dread attached; it’s no terrible awful thing, not some unholy misfortune.
+It’s what we’re here for, so there’s no dread or surprise attached.
 We are the valet staff, the lobby-boys in the final bed and breakfast.
 I like to think of it that way.